McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 ## Preparation tips

-### Preparation
+### Initial setup

 Things to check before starting the program for a study.

-- Ensure participants are sitting comfortably in the chair
+- Participants should sit **comfortably** in the chair
-- Ensure their posture is straight
+- Participants' posture should be **straight**
-- Have them face the monitor
+- Participants should face the monitor.
+Their head should be at the centre of the tracking area.
-- Check the distance, ideally between **500 to 700 mm**
+- Check the distance, ideally between **500 to 700 mm**. [check here to learn where to find the distance on Host PC](/handbook/eyetracker#know-the-eye tracker-computer)
-- Ensure there is a stable detection of the target sticker and both eyes (i.e., no flicking)
+- There should be a **stable** detection of the target sticker and both eyes (i.e., no flicking)
-- The participant's head should be at the centre of the tracking area
 - Check the volumes on the speaker to ensure it is not too loud or quiet.

 ### Adjust eye image thresholds